Help with energy bills and the cost of living

 It's not a cash payment and does not affect your benefits.

-Get the discount if you get pension credit
+If you get pension credit

 Your energy supplier applies the discount to your bill over winter.
 You do not need to do anything.

-If you get universal credit or ESA
+If you get universal credit or another low income benefit

 Once you call the number, if you can get the discount your energy supplier applies it to your bill.